 2. Close the field diaphragm completely using its adjusting ring.
 When you look in the microscope a blurred image appears in the aperture.
-If the microscopic image is completely dark, the image for the field diaphragm is outside the field of view and must be brought into the field of view using the centring screws on the condenser.

 3. Adjust the height of the condenser until the image from the field diaphragm appears clearly in the field of view.
 For some microscopes there is a risk that you will lift the condenser up so high that it collides with the object holder.
 Therefore care is needed when doing this.